exercism/website-copy/tracks/python/exercises/raindrops/mentoring.md

 value, or vice versa, but it introduces some issues of its own:

-1. Prior to Python 3.7 the keys of a dict were not guaranteed to be retained in insertion order, though for most of Python 3 they have been kept in that order due to an implementation detail of the CPython interpreter.
+1. Prior to Python 3.7 the keys of a dict were not guaranteed to be retained in insertion order.
 To be _reliably_ sorted before Python 3.7 either **sorted** or a **collections.OrderedDict** would be required.
-In this case reversing the
-key: value relationship in **DROPS** could allow `sorted(DROPS.items())` to be used to give back the factors and drops in numerically sorted order.
-This clearly introduces an extra set of concerns that don't exist with any solution above.
+This introduces an extra set of concerns that don't exist with the solutions above.
-2. The memory footprint of a dict is larger either the list of lists or the tuple of tuples, though not so substantially larger that it should be considered a reason for disqualifying or discouraging its use.
-The student might benefit from knowing the additional memory overhead exists, however.
+2. The memory footprint of a dict is larger either the list of lists or the tuple of tuples, though not so substantially larger that it should be considered disqualifying.
+The student would however benefit from knowing the additional memory overhead exists.
-3. The real argument against a dict in this case is that none of its strengths are used; a dict is meant to provide fast membership testing, but that's not an issue here.
+3. The best argument against a dict in this case is that none of its strengths are used; a dict is meant to provide fast membership testing, but that's not an issue here.
 As used it's just a more expensive list / tuple.

-##### enum.Enum
+##### Use enum.Enum

 ```python
 from enum import Enum